Summer Session Appointment Procedures

 A. APPOINTMENT/AMENDMENT FORMS AND DATES

-Academic Year (AY) Summer Appointment/Amendments: Summer appointments for faculty who are appointed or amending an appointment on an academic year basis are initiated and submitted via the EBS portal.
-The AY summer appointment functionality can be found under Actions.
+Academic Year (AY) Summer Appointment/Amendments: To appoint or amend an AY Summer appointment for faculty who are being paid for work during the summer (May 16 to August 15), you should submit the AY Summer form via the EBS portal.
+The AY Summer appointment functionality can be found under Actions.
 Click the HR Forms & Cost Redistributions tile.
 Then select Process an AY Summer Appt for Faculty or Acad.
 Staff in the drop down.
-Next click the Start Employee Process.
+Next click Start Employee Process.

-Annual Year (AN) Summer Appointment: To appoint a faculty member on an annual basis for summer session, go to Actions.
+Annual Year (AN) Summer Appointment: To appoint a faculty member on an annual year basis in the summer, you should follow the same process that you follow to appoint in the spring and in the fall.
+Go to Actions.
 Click the HR Forms & Cost Redistributions tile.
 Select Create a New Appointment/Assignment or Change an Existing Appointment/Assignment in the drop-down.
 You will be directed to the appropriate form to complete the summer appointment.

 The FAS forms may require attachments to be submitted with the forms.
 See the List of Required Attachments for further information on attachments that must accompany these forms.

-AN Appointment Dates: AN faculty are normally appointed for any period of time between May 16 and August 15 in order to avoid overlapping appointment periods with spring and/or fall semester appointments.
+AN Appointment Dates: AN faculty are normally appointed for any period between May 16 and August 15 to avoid overlapping appointment periods with spring and/or fall semester appointments.
 For AN faculty who do not hold a fall and/or spring appointment, the summer appointment period may vary to reflect the assigned duties.

 B. PAY RATES AND PAY DATES